 Business, employment, and investment

-Ventient Energy would like to hear from businesses locally and more widely across Scotland to ensure that it can fully consider the skills and services of local people and suppliers.
+Nadara would like to hear from businesses locally and more widely across Scotland to ensure that it can fully consider the skills and services of local people and suppliers.
 The opportunities may include (but will not be limited to):

 - engineering, procurement, and construction contractors